Gwadar port provides huge trade opportunity to CARs, Afghanistan: Dawood

 Razak Dawood said the work on Afghanistan’s Request List has been undertaken by Ministry of Commerce, in consultation with Government sector stakeholders including Ministry of Industries, Ministry of National Food Security and Research and FBR, as well as private sector.

-He said that during his recent visit to Kabul from November 16-18, 2020, the two sides decided to form a Technical Negotiation Committee (TNC) to start negotiations on PTA.
+He said that during his recent visit to Kabul in November, the two sides decided to form a Technical Negotiation Committee (TNC) to start negotiations on PTA.

 The ministry of Commerce has notified its TNC and requested the Afghan side to follow suit, so that first meeting of TNC may be held.